This article was last updated on: October 2018

 Those “confessions” are commonplace whenever North Korea captures someone.

-The building could have used better lightning when I visited.
+The building could have used better lighting when I visited.

 My understanding is that they moved the museum to another location one year after I visited, and the new one is much better.